OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

   :::image type="content" source="../images/outlook-spam-timeout-dialog.png" alt-text="The dialog shown when a spam-reporting add-in times out.":::

 - In classic Outlook on Windows, a spam-reporting add-in can be used to report a message even if the Reading Pane of the Outlook client is turned off.
-This isn't supported in Outlook on the web, on Mac, and in new Outlook on Windows.
-In these Outlook clients, the Reading Pane must be turned on to use a spam-reporting add-in.
+In Outlook on the web, on Mac, and in new Outlook on Windows, the spam-reporting add-in can be used if the Reading Pane is turned on or the message to be reported is open in another window.
 - Only one message can be reported at a time.
 If you select multiple messages to report, the button of the spam-reporting add-in becomes unavailable.
 - In classic Outlook on Windows, only one reported message can be processed at a time.
 If a user attempts to report another message while the previous one is still being processed, a dialog will be shown to them to notify them of this.